 The woman herself said she suffers from nosebleeds and dizzy spells as well as other issues that have left her in a terrible condition and with no real explanation.

-Three of their 4 cats vanished, and the fourth was found dead in the kitchen, apparently having hemorrhaged to death.
+3 of their 4 cats vanished, and the 4th was found dead in the kitchen, apparently having hemorrhaged to death.

 Assessments of the conditions described have led to connections with a syndrome called Moonburn Syndrome, often suffered by UFO witnesses and being similar to radiation burns.

 Even the parents are somewhat similar to the mysterious Men In Black phenomena that occur in UFOlogy.